NEWTON BATEMAN ELEMENTARY SCHOOL

 0 Comments

 The 7th grade students learned how to transform shapes into forms using 1-point perspective.
 The drawing method is used in various disciplines and careers, including 3D modeling programs and architecture.
-Using their knowledge of 1-point perspective, students created a street view of a city or town.
-Students had the chance to become architects, creating various facades for their building.
-Great job, 7th graders!!!
+For their culminating project, they stepped into the roles of architects and city planners, skillfully rendering a city street view in one-point perspective.

 0 Comments